Moonshine-IDE/Super.Human.Installer/Docs/vm-management.md

 *   **Rsync**: Generally faster, especially for large or numerous files.
 Requires `rsync` on the host.
 Default on macOS/Linux.
 May require manual setup on Windows.
 *   **SCP**: Uses the Secure Copy Protocol over SSH.
 More broadly compatible but potentially slower.
 A reliable fallback.

-*Note: The actual underlying sync mechanism used by Vagrant might depend on the guest OS and VirtualBox Guest Additions.*

-## Provisioning

-Provisioning is the process of installing and configuring software within the VM using Ansible, as defined by the selected provisioner and enabled roles.

-1. Select a server (can be running or stopped).
-2. Click the "Provision" button (gears icon).
-3. SHI executes `vagrant provision`.
-4. Vagrant ensures the VM is running and then executes the configured Ansible playbooks/scripts.
-5. Console output shows the progress.
-Status updates when complete.

 ## Connecting to VMs

 SHI provides convenient buttons for accessing your server: